How It Works

 Fund Distributions This Year

-The High Cost program's funding is distributed through nine active funds.
-Navigate through each fund to find out more about their impact.
+The High Cost program distributes funding though more than a dozen active funds.
+Navigate through each fund to find out more about its impact.